Sunrisers Hyderabad: Rivalry with Royal Challengers Bengaluru

-There is a notable rivalry between Royal Challengers Bengaluru and the Hyderabad franchises, first with Deccan Chargers and now with Sunrisers Hyderabad.
-The clashes between Bengaluru and Hyderabad have been intense with the latter ultimately dominating the former.
-Deccan Chargers had won 6 out of the 11 clashes between the two and Sunrisers currently lead with 13 games to the 11 games won by RCB as per the latest edition.
 There is also a notable trend where the Hyderabad franchise has jeopardised RCB's campaigns in some way or the other.
-The 2009 Indian Premier League final was won by Deccan Chargers and the 2016 Indian Premier League final was won by Sunrisers Hyderabad.
+The 2009 Indian Premier League final was won by Deccan Chargers and the 2016 Indian Premier League final was won by Sunrisers Hyderabad, both times RCB ended up as runners up.
 Their 2020 clash was also at a high-stake eliminator, where a fifty by Kane Williamson trumped RCB to knock them out of IPL 2020.
 Even with their abysmal 2021 season, SRH were able to beat a rising RCB.
 RCB had the opportunity to reach the top 2 but ended up in 3rd place, forcing them to play the eliminator, where they eventually lost to KKR, knocking them out of IPL 2021.

 RCB's 2022 IPL campaign was also affected by SRH, whom they lost to by 9 wickets after scoring 68 in their first encounter, putting them under pressure because of their negative run rate throughout their otherwise strong campaign.

-In the latest chapter of the rivalry between the two in IPL 2024, like the Kolkata Knight Riders, Sunrisers Hyderabad were the first to break the 263-run record set by RCB, which seemed insurmountable at the time as a result of Chris Gayle's 175 *.
-In a more humiliating turn, SRH again broke RCB's record against RCB themselves on their home ground, scoring 287 runs, thanks to a 39-ball century by Travis Head and a 30-ball 67 by Heinrich Klassen.
+In IPL 2024, like the Kolkata Knight Riders, Sunrisers Hyderabad were the first to break the 263-run record set by RCB, which seemed insurmountable at the time as a result of Chris Gayle's 175 *.
+SRH again broke RCB's record against RCB themselves on at the M Chinnaswamy Stadium, scoring 287 runs, thanks to a 39-ball century by Travis Head and a 30-ball 67 by Heinrich Klassen.
 Although there was a valiant effort by RCB, spearheaded by Dinesh Karthik's 83 off 35 and captain Faf du Plessis's 62 off 28, RCB still lost by 25 runs.
-The loss also worsened RCB's already unfavourable odds in their dismal IPL 2024 to qualify for the playoffs.
+The loss also worsened RCB's already unfavourable odds in their IPL 2024 to qualify for the playoffs.
 SRH would break RCB's 263 record for the third time and score 266 against the Delhi Capitals after setting an all-time T20 record by scoring 125 runs inside the power-play.

+In IPL 2025, the 2 teams again met during their sole league stage game at the Ekana Stadium in Lucknow.
+SRH scored 231/6 courtesy Ishan Kishan's 94* (48), Abhishek Sharma 34 (17), RCB got off to a flier with Phil Salt and Virat Kohli opening Partnership of 80 off 6.5 overs.
+After SRH got the breakthroughs of Kohli, Mayank Agarwal, Phil Salt, RCB collapsed to 189/10 courtesy Captain Cummins picking up 3 wickets and Eshan Malinga picking up 2 wickets.